 Newlands Ravine starts opposite the wooden picnic spot above Newlands Forest Station on the Contour Path.
 Getting to the starting point can in itself be an adventure (those little sidepaths we mentioned… there’s a lot of them here).

 The Newlands Ravine ascend follows a straightforward path that zig-zags all the way to the Saddle.
-Form the saddle you can do various other routes like Ledges, Devil’s Peak or even descend to Table Mountain road on the northern side of the mountain and follow the contour path back around Devil’s Peak (about a 10 km walk).
+From The Saddle, you can do various other routes like Ledges, Devil’s Peak or even descend to Table Mountain road on the northern side of the mountain and follow the contour path back around Devil’s Peak (about a 10 km walk).

 One of the most challenging parts of the ascend is that you are almost always under the tree canopy – useful for summer, of course.
 It means that unlike some of the routes on the front face of Table Mountain, you can’t really get a sense of how far you have progressed… meaning it can feel like you’re not getting anywhere.

 It also means that the reward of reaching the top will feel exhilarating.
 Once there, a beautiful rock overhang – shaded and calm – makes the perfect picnic spot.